sgcjw/CDE4301_website/content/report/final_report.md

 ### 7.1 Protection Requirements
 The types of faults that the new PDS should be able to protect against are identified from the design standards outlined in [Section 5.1](#51-design-standards)
 .
-These include overvoltage, undervoltage, overcurrent, and short-circuit faults.
+These include overvoltage, undervoltage and overcurrent faults.

 #### 7.2 Choice of MOSFET Gate Driver IC - TPS4800
 **MOSFET gate driver** is an electronic device designed to efficiently control the gate terminal of a MOSFET, enabling rapid switching between its ON and OFF states.

 In this project, the MOSFET gate driver IC TPS4800 from Texas Instruments is selected among all other MOSFET gate driver IC for its ability to achieve all the above protection features while satisfying the technical specifications mentioned in [Section 5.1](#51-technical-specifications).
 The key features of the TPS4800 are summarised in the appendix section.

+Besides, during the design of the MOSFET PCB, serveral considerations were taken to meet the technical and protection specifications.
+These considerations are mentioned in the appendix section as well.

 ---